 Library Services: Call (501) 686-5980 for further information.
-See also pages 15-18 for a list of specific services.
+See also pages 16-21 for a list of specific services.

-Pharmacy Services: Students receive discounts on prescriptions filled at the UAMS Ambulatory Care Center Pharmacy.
+Pharmacy Services: Students receive discounts on prescriptions filled at the UAMS Outpatient Pharmacy.
 For details, call (501) 686-5530.

-Speech and Hearing Clinic: The College cooperatively sponsors a clinic for clients with communicative disorders.
-Speech, language, literacy, and hearing evaluations, and therapy are available to students at reduced rates.
-The clinic also offers assistive listening devices, audiologic rehabilitation, and hearing aid services.
-This clinic is located at the University of Arkansas at Little Rock (UALR).
+Speech and Hearing Clinic: The College cooperatively sponsors a clinic for clients with communication disorders.
+Speech, language, literacy, fluency, and voice evaluations and therapy are available to students at reduced rates.
+The clinic also offers hearing evaluations, assistive listening devices, audiologic rehabilitation, and hearing aid services.
+This Speech and Hearing Clinic is located at the University of Arkansas at Little Rock (UALR), University Plaza, Suite 600.
 For further information, call (501) 569-3155.

-Student Health Service: See Section 3.16, pages 21-24.
+Student and Employee Health Service: See Section 3.17, pages 23-27.

-Transcript Services: Transcripts of undergraduate work may be ordered from the CHRP Office of Student Affairs, Room S1/04 in the Shorey Building.
+Transcript Services: Transcripts may be ordered from the CHRP Office of Student Affairs, Third Floor, in the Administration West Building.
 Call (501) 686-5730.
-There is a \$2.00 charge for transcripts after the first request.
+There is no fee for transcripts; however, no more than five (5) transcripts may be requested per day.